Freenet (radio): Specification and Radios

 Only specially certified and licensed transceivers may be used; the manufacturer must provide a declaration of conformity as well as a concise manual in German and a CE mark.
 The user is not permitted to modify the device.
 The Federal Network Agency has laid out strict parameters for modulation, bandwidth and channel spacing in its ordinance.

 To be observed is, that relatively high prices for Freenet devices have kept away domestic users from the service.
 All radios, which can transmit optional on other frequencies or / and switchable power are prohibited by the Federal Network Agency.
 So the number of legal available devices is mutch smaller than in UHF PMR.
 Only a small number of companies produce radio for the Freenet-service, due to the small market.
 Kenwood, Motorola, Retevis and a German re-seller, selling modified Wouxun radios under the brand "Team Tecom" are the only companies for Freenet devices.
+Often amateur radios handhelds in low-Power mode are used for Freenet communication.